tudelft3d/website/projects/geobim-benchmark/task1.md

 ## Summary of the Task

+**For all the tests you should refer to the information provided in the data description section for each part of the test (e.g. testing dimensions with the given measurements, semantics with the described elements, and so on)**

 1. The participants should <strong>import the IFC model</strong> in their software and fill the results template about:

   * How is the <strong>georeferencing</strong> managed?
 Is it fully kept (unit of measure, scale, coordinate reference system, orientation)?
 How does it change (where is the origin of the new system, how is it oriented, what is the coordinate reference system and projection and what the unit of measure for the representation?
 Does the model maintain its correct dimensions and proportions and it is not distorted or scaled?).